Zeal8bit/Zeal-8-bit-OS/README.md

 To port no-MMU Zeal 8-bit OS, make sure RAM is available from virtual address `0x4000` and above.
 The most ideal case being having ROM is the first 16KB for the OS and RAM in the remaining 48KB for the user programs and kernel RAM.

 If your target is compatible, follow the instructions:
-* Open the `Kconfig` file at the root of this repo, add an entry to the `config TARGET` and `config COMPILATION_TARGET` options.
-Take example on the ones that are already present.
+* Open the `Kconfig` file at the root of this repo, and add an entry to the `config TARGET` and `config COMPILATION_TARGET` options.
+Take the ones already present as examples.
 * Create a new directory in `target/` for your target, the name **must** be the same as the one specified in the new `config TARGET` option.
 * Inside this new directory, create a new `unit.mk` file.
 This is the file that shall contain all the source files to assemble or the ones to include.
-* Populate your `unit.mk` file, to do os, you can to populate the following `make` variables:
+* Populate your `unit.mk` file, to do so, you can populate the following `make` variables:
   * `SRCS`: list of the files to be assembled.
 Typically, these are the drivers (mandatory)
   * `INCLUDES`: the directories containing header files that can be included
   * `PRECMD`: a bash command to be executed **before** the kernel starts building
-  * `POSTCMD`: a bash command to be execute **after** the kernel finishes building
+  * `POSTCMD`: a bash command to be executed **after** the kernel finishes building
 * Create the assembly code that implements the drivers for the target
 * Create an `mmu_h.asm` file which will be included by the kernel to configure and use the MMU.
 Check the file [`target/zeal8bit/include/mmu_h.asm`](target/zeal8bit/include/mmu_h.asm) to see how it should look like.
 * Make sure to have at least one driver that mounts a disk, with the routine `zos_disks_mount`, containing an `init.bin` file, loaded and executed by the kernel on boot.
 * Make sure to have at least one driver which registers itself as the standard out (stdout) with the routine `zos_vfs_set_stdout`.

-# Version history
+# Version History

 For the complete changelog, [please check the release page](https://github.com/Zeal8bit/Zeal-8-bit-OS/releases/).